 What is an individual field placement? »

 Are there any limitations on enrollment in an individual field placement? »

-What is the difference between an individual field placement and an externship clinic? »
+What is the difference between an individual field placement and the other field placement courses? »

-Why should a student do an individual field placement? »
+Why should a student enroll in an individual field placement? »

 Does an individual field placement satisfy the Practice-Based Learning Requirement? »